Parable #30. Lost Sheep (as sinners):

 Adonai Avinu’s Love for His Lost Sheep – 17 Observations:

 Observation #1.
-With the teaching of the mashal of the Lost Sheep (as Sinners) we observe Messiah acting in opposition to the religious leaders of His day by His declaring that his seeking to return sinners (non-believing secular Yehudim) back into right faith and fellowship with Adonai (our Father and our G-d) was his ‘highest’ priority.
+With the teaching of the mashal of the Lost Sheep (as Sinners) we observe Messiah acting in opposition to the religious leaders of his day by his declaring that his seeking to return sinners (non-believing secular Yehudim) back into right faith and fellowship with Adonai (the LORD) was his ‘highest’ priority.

 Observation #2.
-Messiah was hated by the Prushim (the hyper-orthodox movement of his day) for associating with those who were seen as low-life, non-orthodox Jews; who did not obey the oral law of these rabbis.
+Messiah was hated by the Prushim (the hyper-orthodox movement of his day) for associating with those who were seen as low-life, non-orthodox Jews; who did not obey the oral law of these pious ones.

 Observation #3.
-These elite religious leaders considered it absolutely disgraceful that the Messiah was publicly associating himself with non-practicing Jews and a significant number of people that the Prushim rabbinate considered immoral and unworthy of a rabbi’s company.
+These elite religious rulers considered it absolutely disgraceful that the Messiah was publicly associating himself with non-practicing Jews and a significant number of people that the Prushim considered immoral and unworthy of a (legitimate) orthodox rabbi’s company.

 Observation #4.
-It was disgusting to the Prushim (Pharisees, Separated Ones) that Rabbi Yeshua was teaching that the lives of the non-practicing Jews were just as important to Adonai Avinu as those of these pious hyper-orthodox Jews.
+It was disgusting to the Prushim (Separated Ones) that Rabbi Yeshua was teaching that the lives of the non-practicing Jews were just as important to Adonai Avinu as those of the orthodox Jews.

-Most appalling to the Jewish religious leaders was the Rabbi’s public criticism (humiliation) of them.
+Most appalling to the Jewish religious rulers was the Rabbi’s public criticism (humiliation) of them.

 Observation #5.
-The Messiah truthfully told these very proud religious elites that Israel’s prostitutes, tax-collectors, and sinners (non-observant Jews) would enter into the kingdom of Adonai (our G-d) before they did!
+The Messiah truthfully informed these very proud religious elites that Israel’s prostitutes, tax-collectors, and sinners (non-observant Jews) would enter into the kingdom of Adonai before they did!

 אָמֵן. אוֹמֵר אֲנִי לָכֶם, הַמּוֹכְסִים וְהַזּוֹנוֹת יָבוֹאוּ לִפְנֵיכֶם לְמַלְכוּת הָאֱלֹהִי!פ